-Using the best available information at the time, the 88 FR 32046 identified twenty-three (23) of Puerto Rico's seventy-eight (78) municipalities as MID areas.
-The Federal Register indicates that eighty percent (80%) of allocated funds be spent in these areas and provides an allocation methodology for calculating disaster impacts and unmet needs, identifying MID areas as those "counties" exceeding \$10 million in serious unmet housing needs and the most impacted zip codes with \$2 million or more of serious unmet housing needs.
-The unmet need allocations are based on the sum of the following factors: (1) Repair estimates for seriously damaged owner-occupied units without insurance in most impacted areas after FEMA and SBA; (2) Repair estimates for seriously damaged rental units occupied by very low-income renters; (3) Repair and content loss estimates for small businesses with serious damage denied by SBA; and (4) The estimated local cost share for FEMA Public Assistance Category A - G projects.
+Using the best available information at the time, the 88 FR 32046 identified twentythree (23) of Puerto Rico's seventy-eight (78) municipalities as MID areas.
+The Federal Register indicates that eighty percent (80%) of allocated funds be spent in these areas and provides an allocation methodology for calculating disaster impacts and unmet needs, identifying MID areas as those "counties" with more than \$10 million in serious unmet housing needs or zip codes with more than \$2 million of serious unmet housing needs.
+Serious unmet housing need is defined as the sum of: (1) Repair estimates for serious damaged owner-occupied housing units without insurance in most impacted areas after FEMA and Small Business Administration (SBA); (2) Repair estimates for seriously damaged rental units occupied by very low-income renters; (3) Repair and content loss estimates for small businesses with serious damage denied by SBA; and (4) The estimated local cost share for FEMA Public Assistance Category A - G projects.

-PRDOH has utilized methodologies based on HUD frameworks and applied indicators to extrapolate impact for residents who may not have been thoroughly evaluated in the initial assessments.
-Data from prior disasters indicates that initial FEMA loss estimates often under-represent the full breadth of impact through unit counts or loss estimates.
-PRDOH created an assessment with an analytic approach which reproduces the Federal Register method for MID identification.
-This approach uses the summary of impacts to homeowners (without insurance) classified as major-low or greater damage, low-income renters, small businesses, and public infrastructure and use the methods provided in the Federal Register.
-The minimal "Total FR Determined Unmet Needs" (\$1,039,337) across all municipalities identified in the Federal Register was used to appraise all other municipalities in terms of their total loss.
-This approach produced an additional twenty-five (25) municipalities with greater FR Unmet Needs than those already identified as MID areas.
-Forty-eight (48) municipalities would be classified as MID using this approach.
+PRDOH has utilized methodologies, based on HUD frameworks, and applied indicators to extrapolate impact for residents who may not have been fully evaluated in the initial assessments.
+Since data from prior disasters indicates that initial FEMA loss estimates often under-represent the full breadth of impact, either through unit counts or with loss estimates.
+PRDOH created an assessment with an analytic approach.
+This approach reproduces the Federal Register (FR) method for MID identification.
+With the summary of impacts to homeowners (without insurance) classified as major-low or greater damage, low-income renters, small businesses, and public infrastructure and use the methods provided in the FR.
+The minimal "Total FR Determined Unmet Needs" (\$1,039,337) across all municipalities identified in the FR was used to appraise all other municipalities in terms of their total loss.
+This approach produced an additional twenty-five (25) municipalities with greater FR Unmet Need than those already identified as MID areas.
+A total of forty-eight (48) municipalities would be classified as MID using this approach.
 Using this approach, the repair estimates for seriously damaged (Major-Low, Major-High, Severe) owner-occupied units without insurance was \$30,111,683.
-The repair estimate for seriously damaged rental units occupied by very low-income renters was \$90,904,379.
+The repair estimates for seriously damaged rental units occupied by very low-income renters was \$90,904,379.
 In addition, the repair and content losses estimate for small businesses with serious damage denied by SBA was \$21,612,667.
 Moreover, the estimated local cost-share for Public Assistance Categories C-G was \$20,463,688.
-This approach's total Federal Register determined Unmet Needs calculation to be \$163,092,416.29
+The total FR determined Unmet Needs calculation by this approach to be \$163,092,416.